DIWesser/mac-setup/README.md

 ## Todo

 - [ ] Figure out how Homebrew handles installing a multiple packages if one can not be found.
+- [ ] Actually test it.
+That would probably be good.